ouster-lidar/ouster-sdk/docs/cli/mapping-sessions.rst

 .. code:: bash

-        ouster-cli source HOSTNAME / FILENAME slam viz -o sample.osf
+        ouster-cli source <SENSOR_HOSTNAME> / <FILENAME> slam viz -o sample.osf

 .. note::

         Please replace <HOSTNAME> with the corresponding hostname or IP of your sensor, and replace
-        <PCAP_FILENAME> with the actual file path and name of the pcap file.
+        <FILENAME> with the actual file path and name of the PCAP/OSF file.
 Similarly, make the
         necessary substitutions in the subsequent commands.

 The terminal will display details such as the output filename and the processing duration.
 The